 - US Government Employee ID Cards

 - Access Cards

-As we mentioned above, there are some RFID wallets that work better than others.
-Here are some of our recommendations for based on what we’ve found in our research about independent testing, customer feedback and other factors.
+As we mentioned above, some RFID wallets work better than others.
+We review our recommendations in our Best RFID Wallet article.
+We base these recommendations on what we’ve found in our research about independent testing, customer feedback and other factors.

 Learn more about RFID and how it happens in this news story from Fox News.

 Using a RFID blocking credit card protector isn’t a replacement for good old common sense.
 Keep your valuable cards in a secure place at home when possible and always monitor your credit card and bank account statements for fraudulent charges.
 Although RFID-blocking technology isn’t completely secure, it’s better than leaving your credit, debit and other identification cards entirely exposed.